1Congenital Diaphragmatic Hernia: Information

 Right-sided Diaphragmatic Hernia and Outcome

-Right-sided diaphragmatic hernia is less common and the diagnosis is more difficult compared to left-sided CDH.57
+Right-sided diaphragmatic hernia is less common than left-sided CDH and the diagnosis is more difficult compared to left-sided CDH.57

 The pulmonary pathology in CDH is related to the pulmonary compression from the herniated intra-abdominal viscera.
 The compression impairs growth of the alveoli and the pulmonary vessels.
 These changes worsen as the pregnancy progresses, particularly beyond 30 weeks.61